 Each party is under an obligation to produce evidence supporting any fact that may be contested.
 Additionally, parties may obtain, at the discretion of the judge rapporteur, narrowly tailored discovery from parties or third parties during the written or interim procedure.
 The evidentiary record in UPC proceedings includes documentary evidence, questioning of witnesses, sworn witness statements and expert reports.
-While UPC filings and proceedings are generally open to the public, the court will restrict access to confidential information upon a party's request.
+While UPC decisions, with confidential information redacted, as well as the existence of UPC proceedings and their current status are made available to the public (unlike litigation in many foreign countries, such as Germany), pleadings and other filings are generally restricted from public access.